 In the 2017 grants cycle, the Fund is open to organizations of any size.
 Grants will be awarded up to a maximum of $25,000.
-This program is open to organizations of any size.
-In addition to anticipating proposals from larger organizations, we’ve specifically reserved some of the grant funds for smaller grassroots organizations and we encourage proposals from local, volunteer-based groups.
+In addition to anticipating proposals from larger organizations, we’ve specifically reserved some of the grant funds for smaller grassroots organizations and we encourage proposals from local, volunteer-based groups and environmental justice oriented organizations.

 To be eligible for a Puget Sound Stewardship & Mitigation Fund Grant, the applicant and project must meet the following criteria:

 - Projects Supported: The project must be designed to improve (or prevent degradation) of the water quality of Puget Sound.
-Preference will be given to projects that directly benefit the Green-Duwamish River watershed and Central and North Puget Sound from Tacoma to Mt.
-Vernon.
+Preference will be given to projects that directly benefit the Green-Duwamish River watershed, and the eastern shoreline of South and North Puget Sound and the Salish Sea from Olympia to the Canadian Border.
+Strong preference will be given to proposals that take an environmental justice approach to water quality.

 - Applicant requirements: The applicant must demonstrate the capacity to complete the proposed project, including experience in successfully conducting similar or otherwise related work in the past.